About the Journal

 Atlantis is a scholarly research journal devoted to critical work in a variety of formats that reflects current scholarship and approaches to the discipline of Women's and Gender Studies.
 It incorporates a diversity of feminist, anti-racist and critical identity, intersectional, transnational, and cultural studies approaches to a wide range of contemporary issues, topics, and knowledges.
 Atlantis is dedicated to the ongoing growth of knowledge in the field of Women's and Gender Studies, as well as to critical reflections on the field itself.

-Atlantis is published twice a year and only considers previously unpublished materials (i.e, not currently in the public domain, either in print or electronic form).
-It accepts submissions in both English and French.
+Atlantis is published twice a year and only considers previously unpublished materials (i.e. not currently in the public domain, either in print or electronic form).

 Peer Review Policy

 Atlantis considers only previously unpublished submissions (i.e. not currently in the public domain, either in print or electronic form), including scholarly research, review articles, book reviews, interviews, and literary work.
 Original research and review articles undergo double-blind peer review by at least two external reviewers.
 The publication decision is based on the referees' reports.
 See further details about the submission and review process under Submissions.

 Open Access Policy